- Carbon Trading

 The World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) established it in 1988, and the UN General Assembly later approved it.
 It has 195 member nations and is headquartered in Geneva, Switzerland.

 The IPCC is an internationally recognized body on climate change.
 Various Climate scientists have worked for years to publish the most authentic findings.
-Its findings are largely accepted by other major climate scientists and governments in all countries.
+Other major climate scientists and governments in all countries largely accept its findings.
 Its reports are important to the United Nations Framework Convention on Climate Change (UNFCCC), with the Fifth Assessment Report influencing the historic Paris Agreement in 2015.

 For contributions to human knowledge of climate change, the IPCC and Al Gore received the Nobel Peace Prize in 2007.